Clinical Predoctoral Internships

 These goals will be addressed and facilitated through modeling by professionals, supervision, didactic training, experiential learning, and mentoring.
 These goals will be assessed by providing written and verbal feedback to each pre-doctoral intern (see Training Manual section: "Assessment of Trainee Progress").

-Counseling Services provides quality services to students so they can achieve their goals of becoming successful graduates of San José State University, both academically and socially.
+CAPS provides quality services to students so they can achieve their goals of becoming successful graduates of San José State University, both academically and socially.
 To fulfill this objective, we look at the whole student and provide guidance and tools to become productive and well-rounded.
 To do that, professionally trained psychologists, social workers, and counselors are available for students on an individual or group basis for counseling on a myriad of psychological and academic issues.
 In addition, we provide services such as outreach presentations for students, student groups, staff/faculty, and staff consultations on issues of student mental health and campus climate; and professional training, teaching, and supervision for future mental health personnel, consistent with the educational mission of the university.

-Counseling Services provides services for all enrolled students of San José State University.
+CAPS provides services for all enrolled students of San José State University.
 The student population of SJSU is a highly diverse group.
 For example, there is no one clear majority group (more than 50%) in terms of ethnicity on the campus and ages range from late teens to many students in their fifties.
 In addition, there is diversity around ability/disability, religion, culture, sexual orientation, value systems and lifestyles.

-Counseling Services' staff utilize a variety of theoretical positions including psychodynamic, cognitive-behavioral, feminist, gestalt, humanistic, and systems perspectives.
+CAPS' staff utilize a variety of theoretical positions including psychodynamic, cognitive-behavioral, feminist, gestalt, humanistic, and systems perspectives.
 Generally, an integrated approach to counseling and psychotherapy is shared by the staff.

 COMPONENTS OF THE CLINICAL PREDOCTORAL INTERNSHIP TRAINING PROGRAM